4 Questions to Consider when Choosing a Cremation Urn

 - Will you be traveling with the urn?

 Whether you have chosen to scatter the remains, place the urn in a columbarium niche, bury it, or display it in your home, here are some general guidelines to help with your selection.
-Keep in mind that weight, size and design vary.
+Keep in mind that weight, size, and design for burial urns for human ashes vary.

 - will not lose its form or structure due to natural elements, keeping cremated ashes safe and secure